Biddy Early: Adult life

 When Biddy was 18, she began working for a landlord in Carheen near Limerick, but she was often taunted for her aloof behaviour.
 She left after a short time and went to live in the local poorhouse, where she was treated even more poorly.
 During this period, she would often walk into Gurteenreagh on market days, and it was there that she met her first husband, Pat Malley of Feakle.
 The couple faced a number of obstacles: Pat was twice Biddy's age and already had a son and Biddy had no dowry to offer.
 However, they wed.
-After their marriage, Biddy gave birth to a son, Paddy, her only child.
+After their marriage, Biddy gave birth to a daughter, her only child.

 The family lived in a three-room cottage in Feakle, and this is where Biddy began to earn a reputation for her cures.
 Biddy never requested money for her services, but allowed her clients to decide how to compensate her.
 Whiskey and poitín were common trade items in those days, so her house was frequently stocked with an abundance of alcohol and eventually became known as a place where people could go to drink and play cards.
 Biddy was widowed at age 25.
 She later married her stepson, John Malley, shortly after Pat's death.
 During this marriage, her fame was increasing but her family life was frequently disrupted by large numbers of people coming and going at various times of the day and night.
 Her son, Paddy, left home some years after her marriage to John and never returned.
 John Malley died in 1840 from a liver ailment and Biddy was a widow again at 42.

 Biddy's third marriage was to a man named Tom Flannery, who was younger than she was.
 Tom was a labourer and native of Finley, Quin, County Clare.
 The couple moved into a two-room cottage on Dromore Hill in Kilbarron.
 It was situated over a lake, which came to be known as Biddy Early's Lake.
 Her fame peaked during this period and her house became even busier and more crowded.